prismv/DB48X-on-DM42/doc/commands/system.md

 Note that explicitly calling `BatteryVoltage`, `USBPowered` or `LowBattery` causes the corresponding values to be immediatley refreshed, but does not necessarily cause the battery status on screen to update.

+## DMCPDisplayRefresh

+On hardware calculators, use the DMCP system background display refresh.
+This is the default setting, and presumably should use less energy.

+## SosftwareDisplayRefresh

+On hardware calculator, use the software display refresh.
+This should be used for debugging purpose only.